My definition of a 'homestead garden' is one that has been planned to provide a significant portion of year-round calories.

 You'll notice that that all the major food crops in my homestead garden can be readily stored.
 Potatoes, onions, carrots and beets go into cold storage.

 Sweet potatoes and winter squash can be stored in a warm pantry.
-And tomatoes and peppers are easily frozen or made into sauces and preserves.
+And tomatoes and peppers are easily frozen or made into sauces and preserves and canned.

 And, let's not forget homemade sauerkraut from our cabbages.
 I always make a few jars in the fall.
 It's an easy recipe and tastes way better than the store-bought kind.